brainworxx/lazyFxx-TYPO3-Extension/Documentation/Configuration/Index.rst

 Use default processor
 ^^^^^^^^^^^^^^^^^^^^^

 If you use this option, the redakteur will not be able to choose the image processor for the lazy loading.
-The default processor will be uses.
+The default processor will be used.

 From the provided processors, this is the :literal:`Grayscale and Blur` processor, because it makes the image really small.